-CCAS alumna Shauna Carter, BA ‘00, reflects on her journey as an educator and the transformative impact she’s seen on her students in her role as Head of School at the Linden Hall School for Girls.
+CCAS alumna Shauna Carter, BA ‘00, reflects on her journey as an educator and the transformative impact she’s seen on her students in her role at the Linden Hall School for Girls.

 “With over twenty-three years of experience in education, I’ve witnessed the transformative impact of an all-girls education.
 Schools like Linden Hall foster confidence, ignite intellectual curiosity, and create lasting bonds of sisterhood that extend far beyond graduation.”